CraftAcademyLabs/ca_course/slow_food/working_with_bdd.md

   Scenario: Allows a visitor to access a registration page # features/user_management.feature:5
-    Given I am on the "home page"                          # features/user_management.feature:6 And I click on the "Log in" link                       # features/user_management.feature:7 Then I should be on the "registrtion" page             # features/user_management.feature:8
+    Given I am on the "home page"                          # features/user_management.feature:6 And I click on the "Log in" link                       # features/user_management.feature:7 Then I should be on the registration page             # features/user_management.feature:8

 1 scenario (1 undefined)
 3 steps (3 undefined)